weidai07/bakery/README.md

-# Webpack Template
+# Bakery Project
 ##### By Wei Dai
 ###### Created 13 December, 2019

 ## Description

-This project is a demostration of my week one knowledge in C#.
+This project allows users to purchase bread and pastery.

 ## Links: